jakine/ElectronicWebShop/readme.md

 # Electronic web shop

 Ecommerce website build in Django where user can log in and buy ittems.
-User can add an item many times, and comes back the added items will still be in the basket
+User can add an item many times, and comes back the added items will still be in the basket.
+Other than that user can remove items too.